ivlahekht/subscription-based-payments/readme.md

 ### Introduction

-In this part we will show you there are 2 ways to approach to this problem:
+In this part we will show you there are 2 ways to approach this problem:
 - naive approach
 - camunda approach

-We will showcase the benefits of Camunda using subscription based model.
+We will showcase the benefits of Camunda using a subscription-based model.

-This model is well known to people paying subscription based service like Netflix and Disney+.
+This model is well known to people paying for subscription-based services like Netflix and Disney+.

-In the naive approach we will not use:
+In the naive approach, we will not use:
 - any of the technologies on the market
 - any of the modelling tools (we will use UML to explain what is happening)

-In the following picture you can find the subscription based model modelled in UML.
+In the following picture, you can find the subscription-based model modelled in UML.

 <img src="naive_approach_uml.png" width="900"/>

 ### Application walkthrough

-The application implements the subscription based model.
+The application implements the subscription-based model.
 Each call on the diagram is represented by the class in the project:
 - schedule payment for the next month -> PaymentSchedulingService
 - charge the user -> PaymentGatewayService